 Correspondence: Xin Xi (xinxi@mtu.edu)

 Abstract.
-The Aralkum Desert has emerged as a prominent source of saline dust and presents a challenging environment for satellite-based aerosol observations due to lack of in situ observational constraints on aerosol microphysical properties and the region’s highly heterogeneous, dynamic surfaces.
+The Aralkum Desert is a prominent source of saline dust and presents a challenging environment for satellite-based aerosol observations due to lack of in situ observational constraints on aerosol microphysical properties and the region’s highly heterogeneous, dynamic surfaces.
 Through a survey of satellite aerosol algorithms, we identify diverse retrieval techniques and differing assumptions about surface and aerosol microphysical properties, which may deviate from

 5 actual conditions and contribute to inconsistencies in characterizing the saline dust from Aralkum.
 The inconsistencies and potential biases of satellite products in detecting the dust presence, column burden, and vertical height are further assessed via detailed comparisons of multiple UVAI, midvisible and thermal-infrared AOD, and ALH products.
 The key findings are: (1) UVAI products consistently delineate the dust plume extent if differences in the dynamic range are considered.
 All products display large positive values over the Garabogazköl Gulf and northern Caspian Sea due to absorption by turbid saline waters,